InsightWithBello/InsightWithBello/README.md

 - 💞️ I’m looking to collaborate on data minded individuals to learn and grow toghether
 - 📫 How to reach me by contacting me on Github @InsigntWithBello
 - 😄 Pronouns:
-- ⚡ Fun fact: Love playin with numbers
+- ⚡ Fun fact: Love playing with numbers

 <!---